Sasanm88/m-TSP/README.md

 This page contains the HGA code proposed in the following paper:

-Mahmoudinazlou, S., & Kwon, C. (2023).
-A Hybrid Genetic Algorithm for the min-max Multiple Traveling Salesman Problem. arXiv preprint arXiv:2307.07120.
+Mahmoudinazlou, S., & Kwon, C. (2024).
+A hybrid genetic algorithm for the min–max Multiple Traveling Salesman Problem.
+Computers & Operations Research, 162, 106455.

 ## How to Install as a Julia package?